Climate & Environment Research

 Solomon Hsiang, Associate Professor of Public Policy; Associate Director, Center for Environmental Public Policy.

-Reed Walker, Assistant Professor of Business and Public Policy.
+Reed Walker, Assistant Professor of Business and Public Policy and Economics.

 Michael Anderson, Associate Professor of Agricultural and Resource Economics

 Meredith Fowlie, Associate Professor of Agricultural and Resource Economics; Class of 1935 Endowed Chair in Energy.

 Edward Miguel, Oxfam Professor of Environmental and Resource Economics; Faculty Director, Center for Effective Global Action.

 Research increasingly demonstrates that environmental factors are key economic assets that deliver value to all members of society.
 For example, global climate change is possibly the most pressing economic challenge of our generation and air pollution is one of the leading causes of mortality in the developed and developing world.
 The Opportunity Lab’s Climate and Environment Initiative supports research to better understand the social value of environmental conditions and externalities while also trying to better understand the economic consequences of existing or proposed policies.
 Led by Professors Solomon Hsiang and Reed Walker, the initiative uses data-driven approaches to better understand the social costs of greenhouse gas emissions and energy use, the cost-effectiveness and distributional consequences of resource management strategies and environmental policies, and inequalities in exposure to environmental harm.

 - Hsiang, Solomon, Paulina Oliva, and Reed Walker.
 "The Distribution of Environmental Damages."
 Working paper, 2017.